eMedicine Specialties > Pediatrics: Genetics and Metabolic Disease > Metabolic Diseases

 Background

-Hyperphenylalaninemia is broadly defined as the presence of blood phenylalanine levels that exceed the limits of the upper reference range (2 mg/dL or 120 mmol/L) but trail the levels found in patients with phenylketonuria (PKU).
-Phenylalanine levels that exceed 20 mg/dL (1200 mmol/L) are considered diagnostic for PKU (see Phenylketonuria).
-This article describes nonphenylketonuric hyperphenylalaninemia, which includes phenylalanine levels of 2-20 mg/dL.
+Hyperphenylalaninemia is broadly defined as the presence of blood phenylalanine levels that exceed the limits of the upper reference range (2 mg/dL or 120 µmol/L) without treatment but that are below the level found in patients with phenylketonuria (PKU).
+Phenylalanine levels that exceed 20 mg/dL (1200 µmol/L) are considered typical of classic PKU (see Phenylketonuria).
+In 2014, the American College of Medical Genetics and Genomics released a practice statement that recommended that PKU and hyperphenylalaninemia both be considered part of the spectrum of phenylalanine hydroxylase (PAH) deficiency.

-Phenylalanine levels of 6 mg/dL (360 mmol/L) or less in patients consuming an unrestricted diet generally indicate a benign condition.
-No dietary phenylalanine restrictions are usually recommended for individuals with levels in this range.
-In contrast, dietary restriction may be indicated for patients whose phenylalanine levels are more than 12 mg/dL (725 mmol/L); chronic phenylalanine levels in this range reportedly cause measurable intellectual impairment in children.
+Phenylalanine levels of 6 mg/dL (360 µmol/L) or less in patients consuming an unrestricted diet are generally considered to be a benign condition.
+No dietary phenylalanine restrictions are usually recommended in this instance.
+In contrast, dietary restriction is generally indicated among patients whose phenylalanine levels are more than 12 mg/dL (725 µmol/L); chronic phenylalanine levels in this range reportedly cause measurable intellectual impairment in children.

-Dietary treatment is somewhat controversial for children with phenylalanine levels in the intermediate range of 7-11 mg/dL (425-660 mmol/L).
-For example, one study noted that most centers in the United States recommend restricting dietary phenylalanine when levels exceed 10 mg/dL (600 mmol/L).
-Many also recommend treatment for levels that exceed 8-9 mg/dL (480-545 mmol/L).
-The British Medical Research Council Working Party on PKU recommends dietary phenylalanine restriction when levels consistently exceed 6.6-10 mg/dL (400-600 mmol/L).
+Practices of dietary treatment vary in children with phenylalanine levels in the intermediate range of 7-11 mg/dL (425-660 µmol/L).
+Most centers in the United States recommend restricting dietary phenylalanine when levels exceed 10 mg/dL (600 µmol/L).
+Some also recommend treatment for levels that exceed 8-9 mg/dL (480-545 µmol/L).
+The British Medical Research Council Working Party on PKU recommends dietary phenylalanine restriction when levels consistently exceed 6.6-10 mg/dL (400-600 µmol/L).

 Pathophysiology

-Hyperphenylalaninemia is caused by defects in the gene that encodes the enzyme phenylalanine hydroxylase, impairing the conversion of phenylalanine to tyrosine.
-Defects in the same gene also result in classic PKU.
-Broad genotype/phenotype correlations have been made (ie, mild or hyperphenylalaninemia alleles vs severe or PKU alleles), although phenylalanine tolerance may vary in unrelated individuals with identical mutations.
+Hyperphenylalaninemia is the term used to describe the mildest manifestation of phenylalanine hydroxylase deficiency, with classic PKU representing the more severe end of this spectrum.
+[15] Broad genotype/phenotype correlations have been made for mild versus severe disease, although phenylalanine tolerance may vary in unrelated individuals with identical mutations.
 A small percentage of individuals with elevated phenylalanine levels have normal phenylalanine hydroxylase activity but lack tetrahydrobiopterin, a crucial cofactor.
+These patients generally have a more severe phenotype with more pronounced neurological involvement and a less consistent response to therapy.
+See the image below.

 Frequency